dhp-toolkit/dhp-toolkit.github.io/_posts/2010-03-07-tutorial-github.md

 ![Screenshot: Successful Commit](/assets/images/tutorial-github-8.3-success.png)

 Note:
 If there’s a red X mark displayed next to your commit, it means there was a build error.
-Ideally, if you only modify Markdown files, you shouldn’t face this problem, but if you still get this build error, you can try to resolve it using Generative AI such as ChatGPT by pasting your error message (which you can obtain by clicking on that commit and nvaigating to the error message)
+Ideally, if you only modify Markdown files, you shouldn’t face this problem, but if you still get this build error, you can try to resolve it using Generative AI such as ChatGPT by pasting your error message (which you can obtain by clicking on that commit and navigating to the error message)

 ### Step 4.
 View History or Revert
 * Use the **History** tab in GitHub Desktop to browse old commits.
-* Right‑click a file → **Discard changes** to undo **before committing**.
+* Right‑click a file on Github Desktop → click **Discard changes** to undo **before committing**.
 After committing, changes are saved — but you can undo the most recent commit as long as it hasn't been pushed online yet.
+If it was already pushed, simply edit the file again with the changes you want to make, then save and commit those new changes.

 ## 9. How to Create a New Blog Post